sl2902/dog_breed_classifier_app/README.md

 # Dog breed classifier
-In this project we build an application that classifies dog breeds - 1 out of 133 different breeds; the model is built using a pretrained model as a feature extractor; these features as passed as inputs into user defined classifier and trained, and the best weights are saved.
+In this project we build an application that classifies dog breeds - 1 out of 133 different breeds; the model is built in 2 stages: 1) In stage 1, we use a pretrained model as a feature extractor.
+In stage2, these features as passed as inputs into user defined classifier and, trained; the best weights during training are saved.
 In addition to classifying the breed of a dog, if the user inputs an image of a human, it will try to classify the breed of the human, otherwise it will inform the user that the input is unclassifiable

-Instructions:
+## Instructions:
 1) The instructions assume you are on Windows and you have Python 3.6 installed

 2) Navigate to the directory you want to setup a new virtual environment in